 By the end of the 1960s Johnny Neal's Starliners consisted of bass guitarist Barry Gray, drummer Roger Craythorne who had played in a band called "Sun Trolley", and Geoff Nicholls (doubling on guitar and keyboards) who was previously in a West Midlands group called The World of Oz.

-In October 1970, Johnny Neal got the biggest break of his career - an appearance on Hughie Green's "Opportunity Knocks" TV Show, with the highest viewership of any other programme, eclipsing even "Coronation Street" and for 6 weeks "Johnny and the Starliners" were seen live by an audience of between 18 - 22 million people weekly.
+In October 1970, Johnny Neal got the biggest break of his career - an appearance on Hughie Green's popular 'Opportunity Knocks' TV Show, with the highest viewership of any other programme, eclipsing even 'Coronation Street'.
+For six weeks "Johnny and the Starliners" were seen live by an audience of between 18 - 22 million people weekly.
 This was massive exposure - especially as Don Arden (see The Move) had seen the show, signed them up to a management contract, and rush-released their hit single entitled 'Put Your Hand In The Hand'.
 This led to other TV shows and BBC Radio One etc. topping the bill at cabaret venues around Britain and abroad.